ravirun/misfit-ravi/README.md

-# Misfit Ravi - November 2028, Week 4 Content Plan
+# Misfit Ravi - November 2028, Week 4, Monday Content Plan

 **Macro Creator (100k–1M followers)**

 ---

-## Weekly Content Topic
+## Daily Content Topic

-### A Satirical Time Capsule of Our Era
+### Objects that represent the 2020s

 ---

+## Week Theme

+**A Satirical Time Capsule of Our Era**

+---

 ## Topic Overview

-An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on a satirical time capsule of our era.
+An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on objects that represent the 2020s.

 ---